parvez/acwd_water_usage/README.md

 2. **Data Processing**: The data is processed and formatted to be compatible with Home Assistant's standards.
 3. **Visualization**: Users can view their usage data through custom Lovelace cards, offering a comprehensive view of consumption over specified periods.

+## Caveat

+Please note that due to the data retrieval policies of the Alameda County Water District (ACWD) portal, water usage data for the last 24 hours may not be available.
+The integration will display the most recent data provided by the ACWD portal, which may exclude the past day's usage.

+We recommend users to take this into consideration when viewing their water usage data and to plan any water usage analysis or automation accordingly.

 ## Setup and Configuration

 ### Prerequisites